opendata-swiss/opendata-swiss-cms-content-test/content/pages/contact.en.md

 ---
 title: Contact
 heading: Looking for data?
+subHeading: >-
-subHeading: "Are you trying to find datasets which are not included in our catalogue?
+  Are you trying to find datasets which are not included in our catalogue?
 You can contact us to request publication of these datasets.

-  - Email us at opendata(at)bfs.admin.ch"
+  - Email us at opendata(at)bfs.admin.ch
 ---

 ## Have you developed an application?